WheteThunger/HeliSams/README.md

 The following option is only available for the `Player CH47 Helicopter` section.

 - `Check cupboard auth` (`true` or `false`) -- Determines whether player Sam Sites will ignore player CH47 helicopters when a player in the helicopter is authorized to the Sam Site's tool cupboard.
 While `true`, Sam Sites will function like in the [SAM Site Authorization](https://umod.org/plugins/sam-site-authorization) plugin.

-The following options are only available for the `Patrol Helicopter` section.

-- `Can retaliate against Sam Sites` (`true` or `false`) -- Determines whether the Patrol Helicopter can fire rockets back at Sam Sites.

 The following options are available for all types of helicopters.